 A birthday is a very special day for our students and a day to be shared with friends.
 Therefore, we do allow parents to arrange for a class treat to help their child celebrate.
 Parents should contact the child's teacher prior to the "special day" to be sure it is convenient to bring something (treat, goodie bag) to school.
 Teachers may deny food items.
-All birthday treats must be submitted to the office first thing in the morning so that our school nurse can ensure that there is no concern in terms of students' allergies in the classroom in which they will be shared.
 In all cases, refreshments should be in sufficient quantity so all classmates will be included.
 It is suggested that treats be limited to foods which are easy to handle and not messy to serve.
 We ask that you not send invitations to private birthday parties to school.
 We request that NO balloons or flowers be delivered for students during school time.
-All schools are latex-free buildings; NOTE: Please be aware of classrooms housing peanut butter sensitive students when making food donations.
+All schools are latex-free buildings; NO balloons are permitted.
+NOTE: Please be aware of classrooms housing peanut butter sensitive students when making food donations.
 If treats are made at home, they should be individually wrapped in a baggy.